wp-graphql/wp-graphql-smart-cache/readme.txt

 == Changelog ==

+= 0.3.0 =

+- feat: a LOT of updates to the documentation
+- feat: add opt-in telemetry via Appsero.

 = 0.2.3 =

 - fix: fixes a bug where X-GraphQL-Keys weren't being returned properly when querying a persisted query by queryId